cicsdev/cics-bundle-scripts/ucdtemplates/README.md

 # CICS bundle

-The CICS bundle component template for IBM UrbanCode Deploy (UCD) provides the following processes to reliably deploy and undeploy bundles from CICS:
+The CICS bundle component template for IBM UrbanCode Deploy (UCD) provides the following processes to reliably deploy applications to CICS:

-* **Deploy** resolves variables in the new version of the bundle, undeploys the BUNDLE resource in CICS, then deploys the new version of the BUNDLE resource in CICS.
+* **Deploy** resolves variables in the new version of the bundle, undeploys the old version of the BUNDLE resource in CICS, then deploys the new version of the BUNDLE resource in CICS.
-* **Disable** disables the BUNDLE resource in CICS.
-CICS will disable each bundle part.
-This process may complete before the BUNDLE resource has fully disabled.
-* **Enable** enables the BUNDLE resource in CICS.
-CICS will attempt enable each bundle part.
-This process may complete before the BUNDLE resource has fully enabled.
 * **Undeploy** disables the BUNDLE resource in CICS, then discards the BUNDLE resource in CICS.
 * **Undeploy and delete** disables the BUNDLE resource in CICS, discards the BUNDLE resource in CICS, then deletes the bundle from zFS.
+* **Enable** enables the BUNDLE resource in CICS.
+* **Disable** disables the BUNDLE resource in CICS.

+The processes assume the component contains only one CICS bundle.

+The processes will wait up to 300 seconds for actions to complete in CICS.

 ## Requirements